 Choosing the Right Program

-The right degree or certificate program is critical.
+The right degree program is critical.
 Your decision will come down to what your career goals are, what industry you work in and what type of knowledge you want to earn.
 When you choose to attend a law school, you are getting the opportunity to learn from experienced legal experts, so you will develop a strong foundation in the inner workings of the U.S. law system.
 There are many different industries that you can decide to pursue, but here are just a few that Tulane Law School focuses on:

 - Labor and Employment Law: Human resources professionals work daily around state and federal labor laws.
 By attending a graduate law program, they can better understand and navigate their responsibilities.